Rest Parameters, Spread Operator and Default parameters for Functions

 Default parameters

-This features essentially allows us to add default values to our function parameters.
-Let's create a function first using the older version of JavaScript that takes a number and multiplies it with another number (which is the second argument to the function).
-If the multiplier is not passed in, we should assume a value of 1, and if no number is used we should assume a value of 0:
+This feature lets us set default values for function parameters.
+Here’s a function in older JavaScript that takes a number and multiplies it by another number (the second argument).
+If the multiplier isn’t passed in, we assume 1.
+If no number is provided, we assume 0:

 function multiply(num, multiplier) {